syncfusion-content/windowsforms-docs/WindowsForms/GroupBar/GroupBar-Items-Settings.md

 {% endhighlight %}

 ![](Overview_images/Overview_img18.jpeg)
-Figure 929: Large Images displayed on the Headers of GroupBar Items

 Users can also display the selected GroupBar Item's image on the header of the Stacked GroupBar.
 This can be achieved by setting the ShowItemImageInHeader propertyto 'True'.